ncyxie/Notepad-DOT/README.md

 Feel free to submit your ideas for Notepad DOT (you can contact with me on Telegram or Discord).

-**Some people already noticed dark mode and follow Toolbar for Context Menu doesn't save into config (each Notepad DOT open you have to reapply dark mode or follow Toolbar for Context Menu)**
+**Some people already noticed dark mode and follow Toolbar for Context Menu doesn't save into config (each Notepad DOT open you have to reapply dark mode or follow Toolbar for Context Menu).
+This issue will be fixed in next Notepad DOT hotfix update release.**

 *Workaround: Set dark mode or any color for Text Box or Strip Menu and use follow function for Context Menu.*